 I’m surprised I haven’t written about The Handmaid’s Tale for this blog (in case you’re out of the loop, we just finished season 3).
 I’m surprised because it has every ingredient one needs to write a timely, theologically-sensitive reflection piece for this site: it’s got politics, it’s got religion, and it’s got a fine dystopian feminist plot.
-It’s too bad that I haven’t watched more than 30 minutes of the series, and that I despised every one of those minutes.
+But I still can’t watch it.

 I’m going to get sucked back into a critical analysis of the period robe again, but I think my horror at least partially derives from knowing that the average, secular-minded viewer won’t detect its allusion to Mennonite, Amish, or other traditionalist Christian sects.
-I hate that this garb has been lifted from ultra-conservative cultures to warn more comfortable, politically conservative or politically apathetic liberal women about their complicity with misogyny, as though they were the ones with the most to lose.
+To me, it feels like this garb has been lifted from ultra-conservative cultures to warn more comfortable, politically conservative or politically apathetic liberal women about their complicity with misogyny, as though they were the ones with the most to lose.
 What if the entirety of womankind ends up living like Amish women, the cape seems to ask.
 What if we’re forced to be LDS Christians when and if the Republicans get what they want?
-But I have a better question: what are we going to do to support women who already live, or who already have lived, under the political conditions portrayed in the novel?
+But I think there’s a better question to ask: what are we going to do to support women who already live, or who already have lived, under the political conditions portrayed in the novel?
 The entire setting is apparently inspired by 17th-century New England, but we don’t need to go that far back to access the cultural world of extreme puritanism.